 Best in-ear gaming headset: Epos GTW 270 Hybrid

-The £179/$199 Epos GTW 270 Hybrid is something quite special: a set of wireless in-ear headphones tuned for gaming.
+The £99/$199 Epos GTW 270 Hybrid is something quite special: a set of wireless in-ear headphones tuned for gaming.
 While we normally associate these Airpods-style headphones with Bluetooth - something that is offered here too - the GTW 270 also comes with a USB-C dongle, unlocking a lower latency aptX Low Latency connection on PC, Switch, Android phones and PlayStation consoles.
-Having a low latency option is critical for gaming, as it ensures what's happening on-screen syncs up with what you're hearing and you get audio information as soon as possible.

-I tested the headphones in competitive Counter-Strike and Warzone matches, and found no issues with the wireless connection - the link remained stable with no discernible delay compared to a wired headset.
+I tested the headphones in competitive Counter-Strike matches, and found the link remained stable with no discernible delay compared to a wired headset.
 And while in-ear headphones never have a super-wide sound stage, the reasonable imaging here helps with locating enemies by the sound of their footsteps.
 Otherwise, the sound is impressive, as you'd hope from the Epos name, with surprisingly present bass, rich mids and crisp highs.
 You can play with an EPOS app on PC to adjust the equaliser and enable simulated surround sound if that's your preference.

 In terms of isolation, the in-ear design means there's little sound leakage in either direction, allowing you to concentrate on your game.
 There's no active noise cancellation here, but it's not really needed either.
 The isolation does require a good fit with the ear buds, with three different sizes provided in the box.
 I found the in-ears comfortable to wear for a few hours, but my ears did become a little sore afterwards.
 The in-ears will last for around five hours before needing a recharge in their metal case, which provides an additional 20 hours of battery life and recharges over USB-C. The GTW 270 will automatically turn off if the right earbud is removed from your ear, which helps to maintain battery life over the course of a day.